FRAGt4g/Code-Checker-Webapps-Final/README.md

 - re (for using Regular expressions for checking requirements)
 - json (for translating python variables into JSON format to be used in javascript functions)

+## How to write an assignment into a .txt file
+Lorem ipsum....

 ## Structure
 ```
 .